Product News

 Siemens Birthday Competition!

 In a competition to mark the celebration of the 150th Anniversary of Siemens, Jim Hickey, Controls Contract Manager at Douglas Electronics Systems Limited achieved second place prize in a special Customer Innovation Competition organised by Siemens.
-Jim's proposal in relation to the development of a cost effective "Hot" Back Up PLC System was judged to be one of the most innovative ideas from over fifty entries received from Siemens customers throughout Ireland.

 The new President of EFIMA is Otto Kwak of the Netherlands.
 EFIMA is the organisation of European IBC exhibitions.
-Peadair Ashe has recently joined P.J.
-Boner and Company in their sales department.

 John Gilliland has joined Manotherm and replaces Bob Livingston who has retired after many years with the company, primarily involved with the Northern Ireland end of the operation.